digitaltrails/vdu_controls/README.md

 `vdu_controls` is a virtual-control-panel for external Visual Display Units (VDUs/monitors/displays).
-Typically this means displays connected by DisplayPort, DVI, HDMI, or USB, and not builtin laptop panels (although there is a DIY scripting option for integration a laptop display, see below.)
+Typically this means displays connected by DisplayPort, DVI, HDMI, or USB, and not builtin laptop panels (although there is a DIY scripting option for integrating laptop panels, see below.)

 By default, `vdu_controls` offers a subset of controls including brightness, contrast, and audio controls.
 Additional controls can be enabled via the